Vadman97/Vadweb/README.txt

 /*---- Prioritized TODO List -----
 *BUG: Figure out something to do with email verification letting you change email: make it so you can't change email to that of other people (other users); double check email verification/account.php
-*BUG: Fix session expiration, new potential cause: if you do something (logout, click a file) while view.php is still loading...
-*		Looks like this is caused by sessions overloaded by the file listing or by the pictures being too slow to compress via php
-*		Paginate/Ajax loading
-*		Save compressed version of file
-*		USE DELAYS WHEN LOADING FILES?
-*		LOOK AT HOW THE THUMBNAILS ARE GENERATED AND IMPROVE?
-CACHE?
-*		Occurs when clicking/going back while loading files.php
 *IMPORTANT: Viewing comments only for registered users?
 *IMPORTANT: Go through my code and look for random todos cuz some of them are actually strangely important *FEATURE: Email me when there is an issue in file uploads or something; just implement emailing for errors